Managing data access for Security Lake subscribers - Amazon Security Lake

 • sqs:SetQueueAttributes

-To create a subscriber, you'll also need to get an external ID from the subscriber.
+To create a subscriber, apart from the subscriber's AWS account ID, you will also need to get their external ID.
 The external ID is a unique identifier that the subscriber provides to you.
 Security Lake adds the external ID to the subscriber IAM role that it creates.
-You also provide the external ID when you create a subscriber in the Security Lake console, API, or AWS CLI.
+You use the external ID when you create a subscriber in the Security Lake console, through the API, or AWS CLI.

 For more information about external IDs, see How to use an external ID when granting access to your AWS resources to a third party in the IAM User Guide.